kitze/react-tiniest-router/README.md

 For the times when you *really* need a simple router.
 Based on [mobx-router](https://github.com/kitze/mobx-router) and [rttr](https://github.com/kitze/rttr).

 ## Usage

-1. Write the routes object
+1. Write the routes object.

 ```
 const routes = {